kbroman/Paper_DataOrg/manuscript.md

 ![A tidy version of the data in Figure 7.](figure/08_fig7_fixed-1.png)

 Have sympathy for your analyst (which could be yourself): organize your data as a rectangle (or, if necessary, as a set of rectangles).
+This raises the question of whether to use multiple worksheets within one Excel file, or whether it would be better to use multiple files, each with one worksheet.
+We prefer to have multiple files with one sheet each so we can save the data as CSV files (more on this later), but if you do use multiple worksheets in a file be sure to use a consistent structure.

 ## Create a data dictionary